Skip to main content

 Recorder settings

-Before recording starts, you can expand Recorder Settings to change how the Requestly extension captures traffic.
+Before recording starts, you can expand Settings to change how the Requestly extension captures traffic.
 These settings apply to the current recording only and don’t change your saved Requestly preferences.
 The defaults suit most API load tests.

 Setting What it does When to turn it off Default